At a glance: The best stops on this Panorama Route itinerary

 After experiencing my own one-day Panorama Route drive, I strongly recommend doing it in two days.
 You’ll be able to take your time and not be struggling to balance your curiosity for more views and the race against the clock.

 Aim to see the northern attractions on one day, i.e. down to the Pinnacle Rock and then back up again.
 The next day, you’ll see the stops further south on the Panorama Route, ending your drive at the southernmost stop, Sudwala Caves.
+That way you make the most of both the north and south sides.
 Here’s what a 2-day Panorama Route itinerary would look like:

 Stop 1: Blyde River boat cruise